QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/controller.rst

 Passing Custom Data to a Controller
 -----------------------------------

-In addition to the standard predefined sensor information that is passed between QBlade and the controller, the user can add additional sensors to the exchange array.
+In addition to the standard predefined sensor information that is passed between QBlade and the controller, the user can add additional sensors to the swap array.
 This is useful for the development of specialized controllers that rely on unconventional sensorial input.
-Depending on the controller format chosen, different positions of the exchange array will be unoccupied.
+Depending on the controller format chosen, different positions of the swap array will be unoccupied.

 **IMPORTANT**: The user should know which array entries are unused before adding custom sensors.
 Otherwise, using this option will lead to unwanted turbine behavior!

-To add custom sensors to the exchange array of a *Predefined Controller*, the following table needs to be added to the controller parameter file, the substructure file or the structural model main file (up to the user to decide what is most convenient).
+To add custom sensors to the swap array of a *Predefined Controller*, the following table needs to be added to the controller parameter file, the substructure file or the structural model main file (up to the user to decide what is most convenient).
 The search order in the files is:

  1. structural main file
  2. substructure file